charmplusplus/charm4py/docs/running.rst

 After installing Charm4py as explained in the previous section, you can launch applications like this::

-    $ python -m charmrun.start +p4 myprogram.py
+    $ python3 -m charmrun.start +p4 myprogram.py

 The option ``+pN`` specifies how many processes to run the application with.

-Alternatively, if ``charmrun`` is in your PATH (this depends on where charm4py was installed and your system configuration)::
+Alternatively, if ``charmrun`` is in your PATH (this depends on where Charm4py was installed and your system configuration)::

     $ charmrun +p4 myprogram.py